 Focus on what you are both comfortable with.
-There is not one approach that works for all.
+No one approach works for all.
 Not even in the same family.
-Both of you have your own character and preferences to take into account, the baby’s character (easy-going or feisty) and the specific circumstances (sensitive neighbors, restless siblings, amount of energy available, etc.).
+Both of you have your character and preferences to take into account, the baby’s character (easy-going or feisty) and the specific circumstances (sensitive neighbors, restless siblings, amount of energy available, etc.).

 As mentioned before, sleep training is one of the first big decisions that require a unified front.
 Don’t rush into it.
 Take your time to find a solution that fits with your new parental role and lays a proper foundation for future decisions.

 Is the discussion not going as well as planned?
 Do not despair.
 Talk about it as a team willing to learn and move forward.
 Recognize the parts where either of you could have done better.

 How to Communicate When Sleep Training Isn’t Working

 If one of the parents can see the logic in a certain approach but feels strong adverse reactions while putting it in practice, talk about it.
 Your partner can help you.

 Letting your baby cry (even for a few minutes) can feel cruel and devastating, especially as it rekindles old sores of times we did not feel held and cared for.
 Let your partner hold you.
 Remember that your baby is only acting on impulse at the moment.
 You are not marking him for life or making him feel unloved.

 However, if any of the approaches you are trying is not working for you or your baby, discuss it with your spouse.
 If something is important to one party, it should be important to the other.

 Use the same communication steps as listed above.
 Any new approach requires constant evaluation and fine-tuning.